-• In a menu-driven interface, the set of options available to the user is displayed on the screen, and selected using the mouse, or numeric or alphabetic keys.
-Since the options are visible they are less demanding of the user, relying on recognition rather than recall.
-However, menu options still need to be meaningful and logically grouped to aid recognition.
+- In a menu-driven interface, the set of options available to the user is displayed on the screen, and selected using the mouse, or numeric or alphabetic keys. - Since the options are visible they are less demanding of the user, relying on recognition rather than recall.
+However, menu options still need to be meaningful and logically grouped to aid recognition. - Often menus are hierarchically ordered and the option required is not available at the top layer of the hierarchy.